 Memorials may be made to the Auburn Presbyterian Church or to the Sirleine M. Smith Library Science Scholarship through the Community Foundation DeKalb County.

-To plant a tree in memory of Sirleine Minda Smith, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Sirleine Minda Smith, please visit our floral store.